-Keep in mind that I live at an elevation of 1,634 feet in the foothills of the Great Smoky Mountain Range, where we consider ninety degrees sweltering.
-This week, I will show you how I dress to be as comfortable as possible for different events in the summer heat.
+I live at an elevation of 1,634 feet in the Great Smoky Mountain Range’s foothills, where we consider ninety degrees sweltering.
+This week, I will show you how I dress to be as comfortable as possible for different summer heat events.

 The type of fabric you wear can make you feel even more hot and sticky.
-I reach for open weave fabrics with a bit of texture such as cotton, linen, crepe, and some rayon or polyester.
+I reach for open weave fabrics with a bit of texture, such as cotton, linen, crepe, and some rayon.
 Seersucker is another great summer fabric.
-Don’t give up on polyester; research has come a long way since the days of the pastel leisure suits.
+Don’t give up on polyester; research has come a long way since the days of pastel leisure suits.

 If I am going to be spending hours outside (attending a music festival, for example) instead of just a few minutes in the park, I always wear sunscreen and a wide brim straw hat, which I do not remove until the end of the day.
 Ladies do not remove their hats when they go inside.

 Light colors are cooler and reflect light better.
 Navy is a better option than black if you are like me and want to look smaller than you are.
-If I am keeping a scarf with me for later in an air-conditioned space, I will tie it to the handle of my bag or fold it up and stow it in the bag.
+I keep a scarf with me for air-conditioned spaces.
+I tie it to my bag’s handle or fold it up and stow it in the bag.

 The look shown here is what I wore for a brief stroll through Founder’s Park in Johnson City before we joined friends for a light lunch on Saturday.